KLab-UT/CatPop/README.md

 The outputs of this program is as follows:
 * p-value plot, which will need to be initilaized through R
-* Ecotype comparison of within and between plot
+* Ecotype comparison of within and between plot, initialized through R
 * results.txt, which will list all the genes and their related p-values
 * log.txt, which will contain all the genes with a p-value below .05
 * sig_output.csv shows the significant genes